mvysny/karibu8-helloworld-application/README.md

 The project is using an automatically generated widgetset by default.
-When you add a dependency that needs client-side compilation, the Vaadin Gradle plugin will automatically generate it for you.
+When you add a dependency that needs client-side compilation, the Vaadin Gradle plugin will automatically generate it for you (the `AppWidgetset.gwt.xml` file; Vaadin UI will automatically use the `@Widgetset("AppWidgetset")` if such file exists).
 Your own client-side customisations can be added into package "client".

-Debugging client side code  @todo revisit with Gradle
+Debugging client side code with [Vaadin Gradle Plugin's superdevmode](https://github.com/johndevs/gradle-vaadin-plugin/wiki/Tasks-and-configuration-DSL#vaadinsuperdevmode):
-  - run "mvn vaadin:run-codeserver" on a separate console while the application is running
+  - run "./gradlew vaadinSuperDevMode" on a separate console while the application is running
-  - activate Super Dev Mode in the debug window of the application
+  - browse to [http://localhost:8080/?superdevmode](http://localhost:8080/?superdevmode) to activate the superdevmode
+  - Read more on the superdevmode here: [Debugging Your Widgetset Components With SuperDevMode For Dummies](https://mvysny.github.io/Debugging-your-widgetset-components-with-superdevmode-for-dummies/)

 ## Developing a theme using the runtime compiler